yisi23/pagebox/README.md

 # It's so cool, Egor!
 Can I start using it to make my app super secure?
 The thing is, you **cannot differ XMLHttpRequest from normal browser request**.
 XHR:
 `x=new XMLHttpRequest;x.open('get','payments/new');x.send();`
-can read responseText of **any** page because we cannot detect the initiator of a request, was it you opening a new tab or was it attacker's XSS.
-He can read `<meta>` containing any origin_map -> execute any POST authorized with any origin_map.
+can read responseText of **any** page because we cannot detect the initiator of the request - was it just a new tab or was it attacker's XSS stealing content.
+Thus he can read `<meta>` containing any origin_map -> execute any POST authorized with any origin_map.
 This makes OriginMap technique not usable.
 Sorry.

 I **really really** hope you guys can help me to make browsers implement one of the following things:
 * (X-)OriginPage header sent along with all same-domain requests to determine page-initiator.